How to Invoice as a Freelancer: Key Components and Template

 When you’re a freelancer it is so important to keep the lines of communications open with your clients.
 After you have sent your payment request with your invoice, make sure that you make it easy for a client to contact you about any questions regarding the invoice or your payment.

 Deliver your invoice with a friendly email note or cover letter that includes a thank you in the body of it.
-This extra touch will with any additional follow-ups about due payments.
+This extra touch will go a long way!
+Open communication is also helpful when it comes to any additional follow-ups about overdue payments.

-As your due date approaches, send friendly reminds and ask them if they have any questions or concerns about making the payment.
-In some cases, your invoice might have slipped through the cracks, so this friendly nudge is a good reminder for your client too.
+As your due date approaches, send friendly reminders and ask them if they have any questions or concerns about making the payment.
+In some cases, your invoice might have slipped through the cracks, so this friendly nudge is a good reminder for your client, too.

 RELATED ARTICLES